Strategic Diplomacy:

 The 21st century is the ‘century of complexity’.
 To be effective, policymakers urgently require knowledge about how to practice diplomacy and statecraft with accentuated strategic rationale.

-The ‘Strategic Diplomacy’ project develops an original model of diagnostic analysis and policy-making for complex systems problems in international relations.
+The ‘Strategic Diplomacy’ project develops an original framework of diagnostic analysis and policy-making for complex systems problems in international relations.

 The project team is creating unique cross-regional and thematic research case files of effective concepts and practice; new postgraduate education and executive training; and an extensive engagement program with global end-user communities.